MindscapeHQ/raygun4net/README.md

 ## Troubleshooting

-* When installing the package via NuGet into a WinRT project you encounter an error due to an invalid dependency, clone this repository into a directory via Git.
-Then, open a Powershell or command prompt in the directory location, and run `.\build.bat CompileWinRT`.
-Then, add the resulting Mindscape.Raygun4Net.WinRT.dll (located in the /release folder) to your project.

 ### Raygun4Net does not send crash reports and there are no errors to help troubleshoot why this is happening